 7. Algorithmic Morphology

 Algorithmic Plant Morphology involves modelling, simulation, and visualization of plant development using computer science.
 Various methods are employed such as computer graphics, formal language theory, and programming language design (Prusinkiewicz and Runions 2012, Runions et al. 2017, Di et al. 2021).
 As Minelli (2018, pp. 57-60) pointed out, this approach may involve “a view of the plant body very different from the traditional one, within which leaves, inflorescences, flowers, petals, stamens, etc. are ‘given’ - that is, represent (1) homologues … and (2) plant organs” (ibid., pp. 59-60).
-Instead, this approach focuses on “properties (e.g. ‘floweriness’ or ‘ ‘petalness’) with a specific …spatial distribution” (ibid., pp. 59-60).
-Algorithmic Morphology may contribute to the causal analysis of plant development.
-For example, phyllotaxis that plays a role in Algorithmic Morphology is also concerned with the causal mechanism underlying the various phyllotaxis patterns (Barabé and Lacroix 2020, Reinhardt and Gola 2022).
-Furthermore, algorithmic morphology has also an aesthetic appeal (Prusinkiewicz and Lindenmayer 1996).
+Instead, this approach focuses on “properties (e.g. ‘floweriness’ or ‘petalness’) with a specific …spatial distribution” (ibid., pp. 59-60).
+Algorithmic morphology may contribute to the causal analysis of plant development as, for example, in phyllotaxis research (Barabé and Lacroix 2020, Reinhardt and Gola 2022).
+Furthermore, algorithmic morphology has an aesthetic appeal (Prusinkiewicz and Lindenmayer 1996).

 8. Causal Morphology